SUNW4VE/ChromaFire/README.md

 ChromaFire
 ------------------------------------------------------------------
+- **This repository has been made **public** as I have showcased ChromaFire's potential to the game development team.**
 - ChromaFire is a **white-hat** Pixel Gun 3D triggerbot tool.
-I built this for the sole purpose of demonstrating exploitability of in-game features to the developer team.
+I built this for the sole purpose of demonstrating exploitability of in-game features.
 - This program operates discreetly by nature, acting based on the state of specific display pixels and user-specified key inputs via the Win32 API.
 As ChromaFire does not read or write memory